We’re up to 19 pre-orders on Delphinium, yay!

 “Of course not.”

 Pierre’s parents weren’t really characters whose stories I had in mind for a long time.
 But when I started to elaborate on backstory things began to come up.
 I am falling more and more in love with Faery and its land and people- something that I didn’t have as a part of Clandestina not that long ago.
 My favorite part is the messing with time- Félicien has aged only about 10 years or so, but a lot more time has passed for Piques.
 Time to forget what it was like to have a duc, time for the distrust of fée to simmer.
-And Félicien does not even care much at all for politics, and from the earlier Scene you’ll know he disappears in another thirteen years to leave Piques alone again with Ophélie’s death.
+And Félicien does not even care much at all for politics, and from the earlier Scene you’ll know he disappears in another nine years to leave Piques alone again with Ophélie’s death.
 Pierre is inheriting a lot of baggage.
 Fortunately he takes after his mother and finds people and politics interesting, even if sometimes he’s selfishly busy with dark magic.

 “So what did you do this last year?” she asked as they began to walk around the clearing.
 They heard water and made towards the stream.